birendpatel/lemon/README.md

 - [ ] Update map.h insertions to recycle removed slots before aborting (MEDIUM)
 - [ ] Add 'as' keyword to grammar and scanner
 - [ ] implement 'as' keyword for import nicknames
-- [ ] Refactor GraphSort in graph.c to use GetFileName for errors (MEDIUM)
-- [ ] Modify xerror messages to use tabs instead of new lines (EASY)